-There are aspects of Canadian history that are not widely known.
-Much of the systems of government, education and institutions as we know them were built through colonization at the expense of destruction to Indigenous culture and identity.
-Continued misunderstandings has led to systemic discrimination in our society.
+There are aspects of Canadian history that are not widely known, taught, or accepted.
+The systems of government and education were built through colonization at the expense of and attempted destruction of Indigenous culture and identity.
+Continued racism and misunderstanding has led to systemic discrimination in our society.
 Most people do not start the day with the intention to be racist or to discriminate against others.
-Unfortunately, discrimination against Indigenous people in Canada is so ingrained in our society that it often occurs without people realizing it.
-There are many misunderstandings about what it means to be Indigenous, what life is like on reserves, how money is allocated and so forth.
-There are many horrific parts of Canada's history that are not talked about or even known to the general public.
-This leads to further misunderstandings.
-Misunderstandings lead to stereotypes and judgements which lead to discrimination and racism.
-The video below shows real things that people say to Aboriginal people without thinking twice about what they are really saying.
+Unfortunately, discrimination against Indigenous people in Canada is so ingrained in our society that it often occurs without people realizing it.This page offers a very basic and short intro in a complex topic.
+Please take the time to educate yourself further about the history of Canada and it's relationship with Indigenous Peoples.
+Read about the Indian Act.
+There are many excellent books, movies, Podcasts, etc.

-Residential schools existed in Canada from early 1880 to the closing decades of the 20th century.
-For a hundred years, children were taken from their families to be systematically assimilated.
+Residential schools existed in Canada from early 1880 until the early 1990's.
+During this time, children were taken from their families to be systematically assimilated.
 It was believed that Indigenous traditions, customs and beliefs were inferior.
 Children were subject to emotional, cultural, physical and sexual abuse.
 Many children did not survive residential schools.
 It was mandatory by law for Indigenous children to attend residential schools.
 The transgenerational effects of residential schools has created mistrust of educational systems and government, breaking down of family units, poor parenting practices, loss of culture, and shame of culture and identity.

 The 60's Scoop